Arisaema triphyllum: Description

 The unripe fruits are smooth, shiny green berries (each 1 cm wide) clustered around the thickened spadix.
 Fruits ripen in the late summer and early fall, turning a conspicuous bright red color.
-Each berry typically produces 1–5 seeds, which are white to light tan in color, rounded, often with flattened edges and a short sharp point at the top.
+Each berry typically produces 1–5 seeds, which are white to light tan, rounded, often with flattened edges and a short sharp point at the top.
 If the seeds are freed from the berry, they will germinate the next spring, producing seedlings each with a single rounded leaf.
 A seedling needs three or more years of growth before it becomes mature enough to flower.

 Arisaema pusillum, Arisaema stewardsonii, and Arisaema quinatum are diploid with 28 chromosomes.
 Arisaema triphyllum s.s. is predominantly tetraploid with 56 chromosomes but plants otherwise indistinguishable from typical A. triphyllum occasionally have 28 chromosomes.
 Two such plants were found in Cayuga County, New York in the 1940s.
 The evolutionary origin of the tetraploid is unknown.